 Since she has a strong literary background, she found the grammatical errors that Grammarly missed.
 But then she added a few more details.

 She recorded her reaction to a photo of grandpa, her father.

 She added more details!
 I never knew Grannie housed borders.

-She added the name of this friend of my grandpa who is a stranger to me.
+She added the name of this friend of my grandpa, who is a stranger to me.

 I loved her feedback!
 I can revise the book further with the extra details she included- names, stories, and more!
 She also helped me do the math with regards to when her children were born.
 In my attempts to write about the summer she was pregnant, I forgot to work backward from her daughter’s birth date.
 I wrote the summer after she was born.
 Oops!

-For me, the greatest treasure was the lovely note wrote expressing her gratitude my work.
+For me, the greatest treasure was the lovely note wrote expressing her gratitude for my work.
 She is looking forward to sharing it with her grown children and her growing grandchildren.
-Although she mailed her feedback in November, I consider this is my Christmas present – gratitude and encouragement to complete more biographical family histories.
+Although she mailed her feedback in November, I consider this my Christmas present – gratitude and encouragement to complete more biographical family histories.

 Did you know…?
 You can subscribe to Family History Fanatics YouTube Channel so you can stay up to date with my new How-To Videos & Tutorials!